 In order to promote open access to research data, many funding agencies require research data produced as part of a funded project to be made publicly available.
 Many agencies have instituted requirements for data sharing and formal data management plans, including, but not limited to:

-- New!
-The U.S. Department of Defense (DOD) has released draft of the DOD Public Access Plan, which requires that all proposals for research funding include a data management plan outlining how data underlying publications will be managed and shared.
+- The U.S. Department of Defense (DOD) has released draft of the DOD Public Access Plan, which requires that all proposals for research funding include a data management plan outlining how data underlying publications will be managed and shared.
 In addition, the DOD will require deposit of metadata for each data set to a new data catalog at the Defense Technical Information Center (DTIC).

-- New!
-The U.S. National Aeronautics and Space Administration (NASA) requires that all proposals for research funding include a data management plan that outlines how data underlying publications will be managed and shared.
+- The U.S. National Aeronautics and Space Administration (NASA) requires that all proposals for research funding include a data management plan that outlines how data underlying publications will be managed and shared.
 For full details see the NASA Public Access Plan.

 - The U.S. Department of Energy requires that all proposals for research funding submitted to the Office of Science include a Data Management Plan, beginning October 1, 2014.
 Detailed requirements are available from their website.